Crate enum_primitive [stability]

 [src]

-This crate exports a macro enum_from_primitive!
+This crate exports a macro enum_from_primitive! that wraps an

-declaration and automatically adds an implementation of
+enum declaration and automatically adds an implementation of

-(reexported here), to allow conversion from
+num::FromPrimitive (reexported here), to allow conversion from

 primitive integers to the enum.
 It therefore provides an

-alternative to the built-in #[derive(FromPrimitive)]
+alternative to the built-in #[derive(FromPrimitive)], which

-requires the unstable std::num::FromPrimitive
+requires the unstable std::num::FromPrimitive and is disabled in

 Rust 1.0.